Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

-\item[$\Leftarrow$] Assume that $ST(G)=(T,\mathcal{F})$ satisfies conditions 1 and 2.
-Then the root-tree $T'$ whose leaf set are $V$ (i.e. the leaf set of $T$) is obtained as follows: subdivide any tree-edge $e=vl$ of $T$ incident to a leaf $l$ of $T$ such that $v$ is a star node and $\rho_v(e)$ is not the centre of the star.
-It is easy to check the $G$ is the $3$-leaf power of $T'$. \end{itemize} \end{proof}
+\item[$\Leftarrow$] Assume that $ST(G)=(T,\mathcal{F})$ satisfies conditions 1, 2 and 3.
+Then the root-tree $T'$ whose leaf set is $V$ (i.e. equal to the leaf set of $T$) is obtained as follows: 1) contract every tree-edge $uv$ of $T$ such that $u$ is a clique node and $v$ is a star node; and 2) subdivide every tree-edge $e=vl$ of $T$ such that $l$ is a leaf, $v$ is a star node and $\rho_v(e)$ is not the centre of the star $G_u$.
+Let us prove the correctness of this construction.